facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 and have your browser preview update live.

 ```
-mkdocs serve
+python3 -m zensical serve -f zensical.yml
 ```

 ## Editing Document Theme

 It isn't expected that people will need to mess with the theme, but if it is needed, a little additional work is required.
-The documents use the [Material][mkdocs-material] theme for [MkDocs][mkdocs] with some additional local tweaks and additions.
+The documents use [Zensical][zensical] with some additional local tweaks and additions.
 JavaScript additions are provided in `docs/src/js` and are in es2020 syntax and are converted to es5.
 Stylesheets are located at `docs/src/scss` and are written in SCSS, and are converted to CSS.
 All conversions are done in a `Node.js` environment.
 In order to get up and running, ensure you have a [`Node.js`](https://nodejs.org/en/) version >= 10.
 Then install the required modules with:

 ```
 npm install